xbokmd/plastilinn/public/plastilinn doc - Space X.md

 Space agencies have contracts and budgets allocated to carry out their space missions.
 Space X can seek to obtain contracts for satellite launches, cargo resupply missions, or even contracts to transport astronauts to space.

 #asset Access to launchers and launch platforms
 Space agencies have access to launch platforms, such as launch bases and space centers, which are vital for carrying out space missions.
-Space X could seek to use these facilities to launch their rockets and carry out their missions.

 #asset Experience and technical knowledge
-Space agencies have experts and scientists with experience in space missions and space technology.
-Space X can seek to collaborate with these experts and acquire specialized technical knowledge to improve their own capabilities and technologies.
+Space agencies have experts and scientists with experience in space missions and space technology..

 #asset Data and scientific information
 During space missions, agencies collect a large amount of scientific and research data.
-Space X can seek to access this data and scientific_information for their own analysis and development of space technology.

 #asset International relations and collaborations
 Space agencies often have established relationships with other national and international space agencies.
-Space X can seek to collaborate with these agencies and leverage these relationships to access international markets and expand their global reach.

 ### #profile Main profile - Transactions #* #>>>>>